ejmahler/SplineLibrary/README.md

 -------------
 The root of the repository is a Qt Creator project that demonstrates some uses of the library.
 The source for the spline code itself is in the "spline-source" directory, and the code to set up the demo is in the "demo" directory.

-The demo project requires Qt, but the spline-source code has no third-party dependencies.
+The demo project requires Qt 5, but the spline-source code has no third-party dependencies.

 License
 -------------